 Now that you’ve completed the major sections, let’s talk about the title page.
 Look at this page as a guide for the press kit.
 Here you’ll want to include the title of your book, a brief table of contents, and contact info.

 If you have additional materials such as a book trailer or a popular social media campaign, be sure to include it as well.
 Anything that will entice booksellers and librarians to get excited about spreading the word about your book must be included!

 Having a press kit is great for many reasons.
-Not only do you now have the materials ready to go when booksellers and librarians request it, but you can also use it to create your book’s landing page on your personal website.
+Not only do you now have the materials ready to go when booksellers and librarians request them, but you can also use them to create your book’s landing page on your personal website.
 Plus, you’ve now compiled all of your pertinent marketing materials in one simple document for easy access as you build your own advertising campaigns.